pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 1. **Association**: A loose relationship where classes are related, but one does not necessarily contain the other.
 For example, a `Student` class may be associated with a `Course` or a `Teacher` class.
 One class is associated with another by holding a reference or pointer to it.
 This is the simplest form of collaboration.

 2. **Aggregation**: A *"has-a"* relationship where one class contains another as a part, but the contained object can exist independently.
-For example, a `Car` class may aggregate `Wheel` classes.
+For example, a `Car` class may aggregate an `ENgine` class.
 A class contains objects of other classes, but the contained objects can exist independently of the container class.

 ---